Stalingrad Ends: Soviet Victory Turns WWII Tide

 Louis III rode into Saxony with the Frankish army in 880.
 He was 18.
 The Norse Great Heathen Army had been raiding the region for months, and Louis wanted them …

-Otto I saved the Pope from a Roman mob, then showed up in Rome expecting payment.
-Pope John XII crowned him Holy Roman Emperor on February 2, 962.
-The title had…
+Otto I rescued Pope John XII from a hostile Roman aristocratic faction, then showed up in Rome expecting payment for the favor.
+The pope crowned him Holy Roman …

 Conrad II secured the crown of Burgundy after the death of his childless uncle, King Rudolf III.
 By absorbing this kingdom into the Holy Roman Empire, he gained…